vincenzopalazzo/lampo.rs/README.md

 ## Crates

-These are the complete list of crates supported right now:
+This is the complete list of crates supported right now:

 | Crate       | Description                                   | Version     |
 |:------------|:---------------------------------------------:|------------:|